raynaluzier/packer-plugin-artifactory/.web-docs/components/post-processor/update_props/README.md

 - `artifactory_token` (string) - Required; The Artifactory account Identity Token used to authenticate with the Artifactory server and perform operations.
 Results are limited to whatever the account has access to.
 If the account can only "see" a single repository, then the results will only include content from that single repository.
     * Environment variable: `ARTIFACTORY_TOKEN`
 - `artifact_uri` (string) - Required; The URI of the image artifact.
 The file type should be OVA, OVF, or VMTX.
 All standard files for the given image type will be included (ex: OVF images also include .MDF and .VMDK files; these will be included automatically).
 - `properties` (map[string]string) - Required; The key/value pairs of one or more properties to apply to the artifact.
+Even if the property key already exists, the value will simply be updated.
+** NOTE: Property key/values are CASE SENSITIVE.
+Therefore, passing incorrectly cased property keys will create a NEW property in that case.

+For example, if `testartifact.txt` has the key/value property of 'release=latest-stable' and the key/value property 'RELEASE=stable' is passed to this same artifact, the artifact will then have BOTH entries rather than updating the original.
+It will have:
+- release = latest-stable
+- RELEASE = stable

 ## Output Data